-Frequently Asked Questions on Divorce
+Frequently Asked Questions on the Divorce Process

 Anyone who has been married for over a year provided one or the other of the couple is either domiciled here or has been resident in England or Wales during the preceding year.
 It does not matter if the marriage took place overseas or in the UK so long as it is a valid civil marriage.

-It is possible for one spouse to apply for a divorce unilaterally, but it is often sensible to try and discuss the matter with your spouse first.
+It is possible for one spouse to apply for a divorce unilaterally.
+But it is often sensible to try and discuss the matter with your spouse first.
 Surprising someone with a divorce can make it harder to agree the more complicated practical matters about finances or care of children.

 Previously, one party to a divorce had to blame the other for the irretrievable breakdown of the marriage.
 This meant that it was impossible to make a joint application.
 Since the change in the law, it is now possible to make an application for divorce jointly with your spouse.
 If you both agree that the marriage is over, then we can start the application for you and set up the divorce.
 A link will be sent to your spouse to access the online portal where they can confirm that they want a joint application.
 If your spouse withdraws their cooperation part-way through a joint application, you can change it to a sole application and continue the process that way.
+Making a joint application is one way to keep your divorce more amicable.
+However, there is no real practical difference between making a joint application and a sole application.
+In particular, whether you make a joint application or apply for divorce on your own will not affect the split of your finances or any issues concerning children.

 When you have decided whether you are going to make a joint application or a sole application, the next step will be to complete the divorce petition through the Court Service’s online portal.
 The petition contains basic information about names, addresses, ages of children and a statement that the marriage has irretrievably broken down.
 The petition will include a section (known as a “prayer”) which will include a request for the divorce to be granted.
 It may also include a request for an order relating to children; a claim regarding costs of the divorce; and an order for financial provision.
 Once this is completed online, and we have uploaded a copy of your marriage certificate, the process will start.

 The new procedure sets out a timetable for a divorce to be dealt with.
 After the process is started, the court will produce a petition which must be sent to the other party within 28 days.
 The other party will then have 14 days to respond.
-Assuming that they don’t dispute the divorce, which can only be done on technical grounds, you can apply for a conditional order of divorce (previously know as a “decree nisi”) 20 weeks after the petition is produced by the court.
+Assuming that they don’t dispute the divorce, which can only be done on technical grounds, you can apply for a conditional order of divorce (previously known as a “decree nisi”) 20 weeks after the petition is produced by the court.
 Once the court grants the conditional order of divorce, there is a waiting period of six weeks before you can apply for a final order of divorce (previously called a “decree absolute”).
-In total, the process is expected to take a little over 26 weeks or six months.
+In total, the divorce process is expected to take a little over 26 weeks or six months.

 The initial application must set out the names and dates of birth of any children of the marriage, but starting a divorce does not mean you are obliged to start court proceedings concerning your children.
 It is almost always best to reach an agreement about caring for your children outside of court.
-See our separate guide [LINK HERE] for more information about how to approach the question of caring for your children after divorce.

 The Court charges a fee of £593 to start proceedings.
 We offer a fixed fee of £600 plus VAT to deal with your application for divorce on a sole or joint basis.